What’s a Dynamic Page?

 - Ruby on Rails

-- Dynamic page technology is used on content management systems such as blogs and wikis, ANGEL, Drupal and other systems
+- Dynamic page technology is used on content management systems such as blogs and wikis, Drupal and other systems

 - Make sure all HTML code chunks include accessibility tags such as ALT tags, TH tags for data tables, LABEL tags for forms, and so forth.